morlandi/toggl_projects/README.rst

 toggl_client
 ============

-Download a projects summary from Toggl in CSV format.
+Downloads a projects summary from Toggl in CSV format.

 Installation
 ------------